MarzioHr/SSA_Project/README.md

 *Figure 8: Smart Home System Structure.*

-The MQTT broker has been installed on an AWS EC2 instance and the domain “mosquitto.ssa-project.xyz” has been pointed to the instance public IP address.
+The MQTT broker has been installed on an AWS EC2 instance and the domain “mosquitto.ssa-project.xyz” has been pointed to the instance's public IP address.
 Using the certificate authority Let’s Encrypt TLS, certificates were generated for the domain and are used to encrypt the data sent via MQTT.
 Effectively this is done leveraging MQTTS (Message Queuing Telemetry Transport Secured), which is the TLS secured version of the MQTT protocol.
 There are two ports open:

 * **1883** used for MQTT
 * **1884** used for MQTTS

-For the proof-of-concept implementation the system fully utilises the MQTTS protocol.
+For the proof-of-concept implementation, the system fully utilises the MQTTS protocol.

-As an additional layer of security, user authentication has been enabled at the broker level.
-Whenever a device wants to connect to the broker it has to supply a valid username and password combination.
+As an additional layer of security, user authentication has been enabled at the Broker level.
+Whenever a device wants to connect to the Broker it has to supply a valid username and password combination.

-The prototype has been developed in Python and the Python files are executed locally.
-Docker containers have been configured to run the client device and the IoT controller (Python flies) on separate instances in order to simulate distributed systems.
+The prototype has been developed in Python and the files are executed locally.
+Docker containers have been configured to run the client device and the IoT controller (Python flies) on separate instances to simulate distributed systems.

 ### Folder Structure
 The project includes the four main folders:

 **Controller**: Includes all files necessary to run the controller (subscriber) of the OiT system.
-Prints back device temperatures and broker logs to user.
+Prints back device temperatures and Broker logs to the user.

 **Device**: Includes all files necessary to run the thermometer device (publisher) of the OiT system.
 Publishes test data for a given device to display back to the controller.

-**Latency-test**: Includes a test script to measure the latency between the publishing of the messages and the reception at subscriber.
+**Latency-test**: Includes a test script to measure the latency between the publishing of the messages and the reception at the subscriber.

 **Setup**: Setup includes files to understand the initial setup of the project.
 In an actual deployment, this folder would not exist.
 In total, the folder includes four scripts:

 * *credential_encryption.py*: the python script used to encrypt the clear credentials initially and outputs the credentials.bin file as seen in the 'config' folder.
 * *fernet_key_gen.py*: the python script used to generate a new fernet master key and outputs the key.bin file as seen in the 'config' folder.
-* *signature_key_gen.py*: Python script to generate a new RSA public and private kea pair to sign and verify files.
+* *signature_key_gen.py*: Python script to generate a new RSA public and private key pair to sign and verify files.
 * *file_signing.py*: Python script used to demonstrate the generation of the signature of a python file using the private key.
-* *broker_credentials_clear.txt*: displays the Broker credentials prior to being encrypted (format: "host:port:user:password").
+* *broker_credentials_clear.txt*: displays the Broker credentials prior to being encrypted (format: `host:port:user:password`).

 ## APPENDIX C: Execution Instructions via Docker
 To make the execution as seamless as possible, we created Dockerfiles for both the Client Device and the Controller.
-This allows for building Docker Images for both and launching one or more of each as seperate Container Instances.
+This allows for building Docker Images for both and launching one or more of each as separate Container Instances.

 Docker is an open-source project that automates the deployment of applications inside software containers, by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux, Mac OS and Windows.